paddlesteamers.info : The Internet's leading database of Paddle Steamers past and present

 Medway Queen

-This is a replica of the 1924-built Medway and Thames paddle steamer whose construction started in 2009.
-Her hull was built at Bristol and fitting out continues at Gillingham, Kent.
-The original vessel's engine is in situ
+This is a replica of the 1924-built Medway and Thames paddle steamer whose construction started in Bristol in 2009 and was completed in 2013.
+Fitting out continues at Gillingham, Kent as funds allow.
+The original vessel's engine is in situ.

 Australian Star : Murray River (Echuca, Australia)